CS-DS-125/125book/py4e_rst/15-database.rst

    Connecting Tables Using JOIN

-The result of the JOIN is to create extra-long “metarows” which have both the fields from ``People`` and the matching fields from ``Follows``.
+The result of the JOIN is to create extra-long "metarows" which have both the fields from ``People`` and the matching fields from ``Follows``.
 Where there is more than one match between the ``id`` field from ``People`` and the ``from_id`` from ``People``, then JOIN creates a